ibm-cloud-docs/enterprise-management/iam-act.md

 The new template version that you assign replaces the old version.
 Learn more about [Assigning an action control template](/apidocs/iam-policy-management#create-action-control-template-assignment).
 {: note}

 Use the `iam-access-management.action-control-template.update` method to update a new version.
-The following sample request creates a new version of the template with the same template id `actionControlTemplate-12345678-abcd-1a2b-a1b2-1234567890ab`, but version: `1` for the `atracker` service.
+The following sample request creates a new version of the template with the same template ID `actionControlTemplate-12345678-abcd-1a2b-a1b2-1234567890ab`, but version: `1` for the `atracker` service.

    ```bash
    curl -X PUT 'https://iam.test.cloud.ibm.com/v1/action_control_templates/$TEMPLATE_ID/versions/$TEMPLATE_VERSION' -H 'Authorization: Bearer $TOKEN' -H 'Content-Type: application/json' -H 'If-Match: $ETAG' -d '{